-Management needs to work hand-in-hand with employees to achieve their corporate goals.
+Management closely works with employees to achieve their corporate goals.
 It entails finding and hiring the right candidates to fill positions so that operations run smoothly.
 Once onboard, employee performance is measured and evaluated regularly.
 Regular interaction is also encouraged to effectively communicate expectations, job culture, and feedback.

-In 2023, MHI, through MMDC, had a total of two hundred seventy (274) regular employees: 78 female and 196 male employees all with SSS, PhilHealth, Pag-IBIG, and HMO benefits.
-During the mining season (March-November 2022), the Company hired an additional 746 project-based employees.
+In 2024, MHI, through MMDC, had a total of two hundred ninety seven (297) regular employees: 88 female and 209 male employees all with SSS, PhilHealth, Pag- IBIG, and HMO benefits.
+During the mining season (March- November 2022), the Company hired an additional 453 project-based employees.
 Most of them are assigned to work at the stockyard, barge, and cargo areas.

-When assessing the capability of current and prospective employees, the Company takes into account not just their technical skills and knowledge acquired through experience, equal value is given to their mental and social skills, commitment, and drive to succeed.
+When assessing the capability of current and prospective employees, the Company considers not just their technical skills and knowledge acquired through experience, equal value is given to their mental and social skills, commitment, and drive to succeed.
 MHI aligns workforce aspirations with the organization's mission and vision.
-Workforce planning and overall management is measured by the attrition rate.
+Workforce planning and overall management are measured by the attrition rate.
 The average rate for workers in the mining and quarrying industry, according to Philippine Statistics Authority (PSA) is 10.6%.

-For 2023, MMDC's attrition rate is 10% which is close to the average rate.
-This is attributed to several organizational changes that were implemented to improve operational efficiency.
+For 2023, MMDC's attrition rate is 7% This is attributed to several organizational changes that were implemented to improve operational efficiency.